jjohnson35mps/finalprojectJeffJohnson/README.md

 ## Installing

 1. Clone or download this project to your local machine.
+2. Ensure you have the required dependencies listed above installed
+   - pip install -r requirements.txt
-2. Create and populate required files**
+3. Create and populate required files
    - python -c "from pathlib import Path; Path('darkweb-leak-finder/.env').touch()"
    - mkdir darkweb-leak-finder/data
-3. Go to the project root.
-4. Ensure you have the required dependencies listed above installed
-   - pip install -r requirements.txt
+4. If not in darkweb-leak-finder/src, cd darkweb-leak-finder/src
 5. Initialize the database.
    - python manage.py makemigrations
    - python manage.py migrate
    - python manage.py createsuperuser
+6. Add the API keys for Have I been Powned, Shodan, and Cloudflare to darkweb-leak-finder/.env
-6. Start the development server.
+7. Start the development server.
    - python manage.py runserver 8000

 ## Executing program

 Run the server
 ```
-python manage.py runserver
+python manage.py runserver 8000
 ```
 The server will run on http://127.0.0.1:8000
-Default username and password admin/admin

 ## Help

-If you encounter issues, re-run pip installs and re-seed the app settings:
+If you encounter issues, re-run pip installs:
 ```
 pip install -r requirements.txt
-python manage.py runserver

 ```
 ## Robustness Verification